abdelrahman-elkady/se-tutorial/lab-2.md

 This will start the mongodb database on port 27017

-In ubuntu after installation mongodb is registered as a service and an init.d file is added to your start scripts which starts mongodb in the background autimatically
+In ubuntu after installation mongodb is registered as a service and an init.d file is added to your start scripts which starts mongodb in the background automatically

 From here just open a new tab and leave the mongodb instance running `cmd+t` in your terminal, when you close the tab running the database the datase will stop working.